 If you have a general query about the COVID-19 vaccine, please look on the NHS Inform website or telephone the National Helpline on 0800 030 8013 which is open from 8am to 8pm, seven days a week.
 Vaccine rollout to the general public, based on age and underlying health conditions, has already started.

-The Practice are responsible for vaccinating patients in groups 1-6 only.
+The Practice are responsible for vaccinating patients over the age of 65 and those patients who are at risk.
+Please see NHS Inform for list of underlying health conditions who are eligible for a Covid-19 vaccination by the Practice.
 Any patient in the lower groupings, will be contacted directly by NHS Highland.
 There is no requirement to contact the Practice.
 If you are not able to attend the NHS Highland date/time for your Covid-19 vaccination, you can re-arrange or opt-out of your vaccination by visiting NHS Inform or telephone the COVID-19 Vaccination Helpline on 0800 030 8013.

-If you think you should have received an invitation to your coronavirus (COVID-19) vaccination appointment by now, or if you have lost your invitation letter, please provide the following information using this link.
+If you think you should have received an invitation to your coronavirus (COVID-19) vaccination appointment by now, or if you have lost your invitation letter, please provide the following information using this link or email NHS Highland directly on [email protected]

 From 8.00am on 26 April 2021, the online self-registration system for unpaid carers will no longer be available, but eligible unpaid carers will still be able to register for their coronavirus vaccine after this date, and are asked to do this through the COVID-19 Vaccination Helpline on 0800 030 8013.